 Having Mathematics as a subject in your degree, or even just as a first year subject, can greatly increase your career prospects and is a prerequisite for graduate studies in a variety of disciplines.
-Each year sees new applications of sophisticated mathematical models and procedures, using computers, in insurance and actuarial services, the stock market, banking, industry, etc. Mathematics graduates are sought by employers in all of those areas.
+Each year sees new applications of sophisticated mathematical models and procedures, using computers, in insurance and actuarial services, the stock market, banking, industry, etc. Employers in all of these areas seek mathematics graduates.